xizon/uix-kit/README.md

 [https://xizon.github.io/uix-kit/examples/](https://xizon.github.io/uix-kit/examples/)

-GitHub pages can only serve static content, and there is no way to run PHP or get Ajax request on the pages.
+GitHub pages can only serve static content, and there is no way to run PHP or get AJAX request on the pages.
 You need to visit the link below to see some special demos &#128071;

 [https://uiux.cc/uix-kit](https://uiux.cc/uix-kit)